Information & Deadlines

 - commercial and industrial design

-- commercial activity or for-profit entities
+- commercial activity of any kind

 - production costs (including film, video, touring, etc.)

-- artist exhibitions and performance tours
+- exhibitions and performance tours

 - undergraduate and secondary school study